VerzloBoyz/TicTacToe/README.md

 ## Description
 This repository contains a solution to the late-term assignment in the course `T-303-HUGB` at Reyjavík University.

+## Running the application
+If you are using OSX you can simply run the script macRun.sh `./macRun.sh`

 ## Members
 - Arnór Rafn Gíslason
 - Ármann Ari Árnason